LoTLIP: Improving Language-Image Pre-training for Long Text Understanding

 1University of Science and Technology of China, 2Ant Group, 3Zhejiang University, 4Northeastern University, China, 5Institute of Automation, Chinese Academy of Sciences, 6Shanghai Jiao Tong University

-Our dataset contains long captions for 100M images, where each image has three paired long captions generated by InstructBLIP, LLAVA, and ShareGPT4V, respectively.
+Our dataset contains long captions for 100M images, where each image is paired with three long captions generated by , , and , respectively.
+(Click To See)

 Evaluation Dataset